Deborah Raffin: Movie & TV actress + Dove audio-book entrepreneur dead at 59

 Deborah Raffin movies

-Deborah Raffin was featured in only a handful of movies, beginning with a supporting role in the Liv Ullmann / Edward Albert Jr 1973 romantic drama 40 Carats.
+Deborah Raffin was featured in only a handful of movies, beginning with a supporting role in the Liv Ullmann and Edward Albert Jr. 1973 romantic drama 40 Carats.
 Next came a lead role opposite Joseph Bottoms in Charles Jarrott’s The Dove (1974), but the romantic adventure drama didn’t create much of a stir.

 Perhaps the best remembered among Raffin’s ’70s and ’80s movies is Guy Green’s widely panned all-star melodrama Once Is Not Enough (1975).
 Adapted by Casablanca‘s Julius J. Epstein from Jacqueline Susann’s sensational novel, Once Is Not Enough featured the likes of Kirk Douglas (as Raffin’s father), David Janssen, Brenda Vaccaro, Alexis Smith, George Hamilton, Gary Conway, and Melina Mercouri, in addition to Trudy Marshall in a small role.

 Deborah Raffin’s movie career came to a halt following the release of André Szöts’ horror thriller Grizzly II: The Concert (1987).
 She would be featured in only one more big-screen effort, Steven Hilliard Stern’s 1993 drama Morning Glory, co-starring Christopher Reeve, and adapted by Raffin and her The Dove director Charles Jarrott from LaVyrle Spencer’s novel.